danielharrell/open-eyes-lect-2017-18/Open.md

 openness to be praised?

 We can ask this question from another direction.
-For suppose the difference between true openness and mere openness is something like the difference between letting in and getting in.
+For suppose the difference between true openness and mere openness were something like the difference between letting in and getting in.
 But how can we distinguish letting in from getting in, save in light of a power to keep certain things *out*, like